leamas/supybot-irccat/README.md

 Command List
 ------------

-* `addsection`: Takes a section name, a password and a comma-separated list of channels to feed.
+* `sectiondata`: Takes a section name, a password and a comma-separated list of channels to feed.
+Creates section if it doesn't exist.

-* `killsection`: Delete a section given it's name.
+* `sectionkill`: Delete a section given it's name.

-* `config list plugins.irccat.sections`: List available sections
+* `sectionlist`: List available sections.

+* `sectionshow`: Show password and channels for a section.

 * `config plugins.irccat.port`: Show  the TCP port irccat listens to.

-* `config plugins.irccat.sections.foo.password`: Show password for section 'foo'.

-* `config plugins.irccat.sections.foo.channels`: Show channels for section 'foo'.

 Static checking
 ---------------